 After this period, we recommend mash for all three as it is absorbed by the bird at a reduced rate and is more natural.
 Because mash is not heat-treated, bugs can occur naturally so don't be alarmed by the odd one.
 Your poultry won't be squeemish.
 Clean, dry storage of feed is essential.

 Vitamins: Provide water-soluble poultry vitamins on alternate weeks- one week on, one week off.
-This is food for them and good for us.
 Vitamins (and probiotics) will boost the immune system and overall health of the bird.
-Don't overdo it.
-A break with just pure water will flush bad things out.

 Roosts: Providing roosts for poultry has many benefits.
 Well constructed, sturdy roosts are definitely worth the effort for both layers and turkeys.
 They enhance the birds' natural perching instinct, allow for greater coop capacity and provide a refuge from more aggressive birds.